RMPR/OSCP-Exam-Report-Template-Markdown/GSOC-internship-report-2019.md

 This is for doing better and deeper diffs by ignoring indentation differences, adding ways to let users add/ignore rules, etc.
-The XML output is known in the Wireshark world as PDML (Product Data Markup Language) after some researches, I found a resource explaining the specifications http://xml.coverpages.org/pdml.html I think that in order to do that, I'll use the ##-Tpdml## option of tshark and use the output to apply filters (add/ignore rules).
+The XML output is known in the Wireshark world as PDML (Product Data Markup Language) after some researches, I found a resource explaining the specifications http://xml.coverpages.org/PDML.html I think that in order to do that, I'll use the ##-TPDML## option of tshark and use the output to apply filters (add/ignore rules).

 ##### Add an html output